chug2k/Instructor-Syllabus/javascript/higher-order-functions.md

 ## .filter()

 The .filter() function loops through an array and returns a new array with only the values that are **truthy** or the values that satisfy your stated condition.
 Filter will return a subset of the given array.
+If an element's callback function returns a truthy value, it is added to the newly returned array, otherwise it is _filtered_ out and doesn't get added to the new array.

 Here is an example of iterating and returning a subset using a for loop: